salsadigitalauorg/govcms8docs/content_editor/embed_remote_content.md

 # Embedding a remote video into content via the rich text editor

-Although GovCMS out of the box does not support adding remote videos from within the rich text editor, some sites might already be configured to allow this for certain user roles.
-To do so:
+GovCMS out of the box does not support adding remote videos from within the rich text editor; *additional configuration is required to enable this feature*.
+Some sites might already be configured to allow this for certain user roles.
+Here's how to do so:

 1. From the admin toolbar, navigate to Content >> Add content
 2. Select a content type